 That depends on your tax deposit schedule.

-If this doesn’t apply to you, then you must pay your tax liability online.
+If this doesn’t apply to you, then you must pay your tax liability via an electronic funds transfer, and can use the Electronic Federal Tax Payment System (EFTPS).

 What’s the difference between Form 941 and Form 944?

-Form 944 is for smaller employers, whose annual tax liability is less than $1,000 for Social Security, Medicare, and withheld federal income tax.
+Form 944, Employer’s Annual Federal Tax Return, is for the smallest employers, whose annual tax liability is $1,000 or less for Social Security, Medicare, and withheld federal income tax.
 These employers will file Form 944 annually instead of every quarter.

 If your employer tax liability and withheld federal income tax is more than $1,000 per year, then use Form 941 and file it quarterly.